 Another well-known aspect of this feature is that an FPGA typically wakes up from configuration with apparently all registers having the value zero.
 This is because the synthesizer usually assigns all registers with zero as their initial value, but there can be surprises unless the initial value is set explicitly.

 Some synchronous elements, in particular shift registers and dedicated RAM blocks, can be created by describing their behavior in Verilog or VHDL (by inference): The synthesizer usually creates a shift register when the code looks like a delay line.
-Likewise, a RAM element is created in response to an array.
+Likewise, a RAM logic element is created in response to an array.
 However, if a reset is used on these registers (synchronous reset or asynchronous reset), the synthesizer is prevented from using the logic resources this way.
 This is because neither shift registers nor RAMs have a reset input that sets the values of the internal memory.

 So how are the initial values set?
 During the configuration process, all synchronous elements are given their initial values just before the FPGA is about to become active, i.e. before the synchronous elements start responding to their clocks and asynchronous reset inputs.
 For Xilinx devices, this is implemented by virtue of the Global Set Reset (GSR) signal, which puts all synchronous elements in their initial state.
 After this, Global Write Enable (GWE) is activated, which makes the synchronous elements operate normally.

 Since the configuration process is carried out regardless of any of the clocks that are used by the FPGA's application logic, the FPGA's transition into its operational state is asynchronous to any of these clocks.
 Consequently, the synchronous elements behave exactly as if an asynchronous reset was deactivated regardless to any clock.
-In other words, it's possible that some synchronous elements respond to the first clock edge that arrives after the transition to operational state, and other synchronous elements miss this clock edge due to a violation of timing.
+In other words, it's possible that some synchronous elements respond to the first clock edge that arrives after the transition to operational state, and other synchronous elements don't respond to this clock edge due to a violation of timing.
 This can cause nasty bugs, as discussed in the first page in this series.

 It's important to note that the clocks aren't necessarily stable when the FPGA wakes up.
 If they are generated by the FPGA's own PLLs, they may violate the timing constraints wildly.
 As discussed above, this is not a problem if the clock is ignored until it's stable (e.g. by virtue of a clock enable), or if it's known to be stable when the FPGA wakes up.
 Also, if the design ensures that no synchronous element has a reason to change its value until the clock is stable, it's fine.
 Otherwise, setting an initial value doesn't guarantee much.